 On the other hand, some workplace injuries are outside the scope of worker's compensation, and the injury or illness is not compensated by worker's compensation:

 - If the injury happened during the commission of a crime,

 - If the employee violated company policy, or

 - If the employee was not on the job when the event happened.

 Workers' compensation fraud by employers is usually undertaken to reduce premiums.
-Common examples of workers' compensation fraud include:
+Common examples of workers' compensation fraud by businesses include:

 - Mis-classifying employees as non-employees or owners and